5106 Whitman Way, Carlsbad, CA 92008

 But does this mean that music is becoming more “democratic” and that the power of the major labels is no longer controlling the artists that people can discover?

 If record labels no longer had anything to offer, they wouldn’t exist.
-And there’s no evidence that any major label is under any serious threat in 2022.
+And there’s no evidence that any major label is under any serious threat.

 In fact, as the music industry has seen an increase in revenues of over 54% in the years between 2014 and 2020 and even more in 2021, which was the most profitable year this millenium, it’s fair to say that labels are having a good time at the moment.